One day taster: Can I keep bees?

-This introductory course is delivered in two part – theory and practical – which both last 8 weeks.
+This introductory course is delivered in two parts – theory and practical – which both last eight weeks.

-The Theory Course is covered in a series of 8 evening classroom lectures with study resources available online.
-If spaces are available the course can be booked separately for anyone with a general interest in bees.
+The Theory Course is covered in a series of eight evening classroom lectures with study resources available online.
 The theory course includes: